-Surge protection for HVAC systems isn't just a luxury; it's a necessity for maintaining comfort, safeguarding valuable assets, promoting energy efficiency, enhancing safety, preserving property value, and preventing costly downtime in both residential and commercial applications.
-To be confident your heating and cooling will not fail at the wrong time due to surge-related damage, surge protect low voltage pathways for HVAC systems, heat pumps, and thermostats from utility surges and lightning damaging or low voltage pathways from outdoor heat pumps with the TPD-SLP series.
-TPD surge protective devices can be used to protect HVAC heating and cooling systems such as mini-splits (duct-free), heating and cooling split systems, hybrid split systems, or packaged heating and air systems from companies such as Mitsubishi, Carrier, and Lennox.
+Surge protection for HVAC systems manufactured by companies such as Johnson Controls, Trane, Mitsubishi, Fujitsu, Rheem, Daikin, and Carrier is a necessity for maintaining comfort, enhancing safety, and preventing costly downtime in both residential and commercial applications.
+To be confident your heating and cooling will not fail at the wrong time due to surge-related damage, use Transient Protection Design surge protection on low voltage pathways for HVAC heating and cooling systems, heat pumps, mini-splits, packaged heating and air systems, and thermostats from utility surges and lightning damaging or low voltage pathways from outdoor heat pumps.
 Elevate your peace of mind by fortifying your HVAC systems with TPD surge suppression.

 How To Protect HVAC Systems